 My coach is always asking, “What if it were easy?”, so I find myself looking for ways to simplify tasks that need to be repeated again and again.
 To that end, I’ve found a few sites that can help you with idea generation.
 Within these sites, you can set or choose categories and interests which allows you to hone in on some hot topics that your audience might be most interested to hear about from you.
-It doesn’t get much easier than that (unless you start with PLR from the get-go!)

 Here are some sites that might help you find content ideas;

 Flipboard.com is a great magazine-like format to curate your passions.
 That’s what they call your interests.
 You choose from different topics and get a customized magazine of articles, videos, images and information to flip through.
 Setting up filters to show you content in your niche will give you lots of material to read to get ideas.

 Ted.com/talks If you haven’t yet discovered Ted Talks, where have you been?
 Ted is an acronym for Technology, Entertainment, and Design.
 Started in 1984, it’s become a world-wide platform to spread ideas.
 Each talk is 18 minutes or less.
 The science guidelines for the organization clearly state that peer-reviewed research must be the basis for talks involving science and health information.
 Therefore, you can feel confident knowing that the information in these talks has been backed with appropriate research.